George Hirst: Affected by injury

 Yorkshire finished second to Lancashire in the County Championship in 1904 but regained the title in 1905.
 Hirst's leg-strain continued to cause him pain throughout the season and again hampered his bowling.
 Even so, he took 110 wickets at 19.94 and passed 2,000 runs for the second time, scoring 2,226 runs at an average of 53.95.
 Early in the season, Hirst scored 341 against Leicestershire, the highest score of his career and, as of 2015, the record individual innings by a Yorkshire batsman.
 On a good pitch for batting, he began his innings when Yorkshire had scored 22 for three wickets, in reply to Leicestershire's score of 419, batted just under seven hours and hit 53 fours and a six.
 Later that season, he scored another double century, hitting 232 not out against Surrey; only two other players reached double figures in the Yorkshire innings.
 In the same game, Hirst took five wickets for 43 runs.

-Hirst's leg injury kept him out of the England side for the first two Test matches against Australia, although he would have been a certain selection had he been fit.
+Hirst's leg injury kept him out of the first two Test matches against Australia, although he would have been a certain selection had he been fit.
 He was chosen in the squad for the second match but was left out on fitness grounds.
 However, Hirst was not particularly successful in the three Tests he played that season, hitting a highest score of 40 not out; as a bowler he never took more than three wickets in an innings.
 In the series he scored 105 runs at an average of 35.00 and took 6 wickets at 35.33.
 England won the series 2–0, mainly due to the all-round efforts of Hirst's Yorkshire teammate Stanley Jackson, who headed the batting and bowling averages for the series.